kubernetes/website/content/en/docs/reference/resource-types/_index.md

 ---
 title: Resource Types
+content_type: reference
 ---

 <!-- overview -->

-This section provides information on the different resource types you can request, built into Kubernetes.
+This page provides information on the different resource types you can request, built into Kubernetes.

 <!-- body -->